-In a traditionally male-dominated profession, we are proud to be a diverse, vibrant team that is prepared to think and act differently and challenge the status quo.
-We believe that ‘balance is better’, and advocate this through supporting all our people and offering opportunities to everyone, regardless of gender or background.
+We are proud to be a diverse, vibrant team that is prepared to think and act differently and challenge the status quo.
+In a traditionally male-dominated profession, we believe that ‘balance is better’, and advocate this through supporting all our people and offering opportunities to everyone, regardless of gender or background.

-Many of our female partners and solicitors joined the firm as trainees and have built their careers here.
+Many of our female partners and solicitors joined the firm as trainees or apprentices and have built their careers here.
 Our female leaders are now carving a path for the next generation of women lawyers.
-The first two graduates of our ground-breaking Apprenticeship Programme are both promising young women.
+The first two graduates of our ground-breaking law apprenticeship were both promising young women.

 Women leaders: Victoria's story

 Managing partner, Victoria Davey, holds the accolade of being the first female member of Gordons’ executive board.
 Having joined the firm as a trainee, she has enjoyed great successes in being voted onto the executive board in 2007 and heading up Gordons operations since 2013.
 Victoria has also been shortlisted in the Law Society’s Excellence Awards for the Woman Lawyer of the Year and for a Barclays Women in Business Award.

 Many of our female partners and solicitors have built their careers here, joining the firm as trainees and apprentices.
 We are shining the spotlight on some of the inspiring females who work here and share their stories…> Read more

 Opportunities for everyone

 At Gordons, we pride ourselves in offering opportunities across all roles within the firm.
 We believe that with the right attitude and work ethic, the opportunities for success are endless.
 Here we share stories from women who have overcome difficult and challenging backgrounds to succeed in a variety of roles.
 From growing up in care and following your dreams of working in law, to progressing from office junior to office services manager, these are inspiring journeys.> Read more